Home

 Day 02: Trip Preparation Day

 After breakfast, we proceed for a guided sightseeing tour to several historical and religious attractions in Kathmandu.
-Some of these landmarks incudes Kathmandu Durbar Square, Pashupatinath, Swayambhunath, and Boudhanath.
+Some of these landmarks include Kathmandu Durbar Square, Pashupatinath, Swayambhunath, and Boudhanath.
 We will also make other preparations for the upcoming adventure.
 We conduct a pre-trip discussion where you will be introduced to other participants of the expedition and the rest of the team.
 Overnight stay at a hotel in Kathmandu.

 Day 03: Fly to Lukla (2,840m), Trek to Phakding (2,610m)- 40 min flight, 3-4 hours Trek